EyasuTeshome/shifttracker/mock-interviews/JSR-schedule-your-industry-professional-mock-interview-v3.md

 Later in the module, we will help you prepare for the interview, plan how to gather feedback about your performance in a mock interview, self-assess yourself in the different aspects covered in the interview, and define SMART goals to improve your interview skills.

-**The CARL format and your behavioral grid are important tools to help you answer behavioral interview questions.
+**Your behavioral grid is and important tool to help you answer interview questions.
 Make sure you complete the "Create stories for your behavioral grid with CARL" assignment before your interview.
 It will help you succeed!.**

 ### How do you schedule your industry professional mock interview?